Carey851/base-beat-tap/README.md

 - If a package manifest is present, use the matching package manager.
 - If a requirements file is present, install the listed dependencies.
 - If a build configuration file is present, follow the commands defined there.
+- If no dependency file is present, review the source files for the intended setup.

+Avoid adding setup steps that are not supported by the repository files.

+## Usage

+After setup is complete, run the project using the commands provided by the repository files or project documentation.

+If no run command is documented yet, inspect the project for: